-What made me especially happy for my Crayons was probably that no one stopped me while I was drawing.
+What made me specially happy for my Crayons was properly that no one stopped me while i was drawing.

-My crayon was never taken away from me, for a better purpose.
+My crayon was never taken away form me, for a better purposes.
 I was so lucky that I actually got even more colours when I ran out.

 But then we come to the critical “point of no return”.
 That´s when you get to school age.

-Kids that age suddenly think that Crayons and drawing are children stuff… and they stop the creative process to look more “cool” and mature.
+Kids that age suddenly thinks that Crayons and drawing are children stuff… and they stop the creative process to look more “cool” and mature.

-In my case I had already then practiced so much so class mates, and later the girls wanted my drawings.
+I my case I had already then practiced so much so class mates, and later the girls want my drawing.
 So absolutely no reason to stop…

 I actually enhanced my drawing and painting activities, and still do.